anvilco/node-anvil/README.md

 }
 const anvilClient = new Anvil({ apiKey }) const { statusCode, data } = await anvilClient.fillPDF(pdfTemplateID, payload, options)

+// Be sure to write the file as raw bytes fs.writeFileSync('filled.pdf', data, { encoding: null })
 ```

 * `pdfTemplateID` (String) - The id of your PDF template from the Anvil UI